 To the surprise of many, the Tide has wildly exceeded expectations.
 Currently servicing around 4,500 people a day, the service already has plans to expand into other municipalities and has received positive support from both city leaders and citizens alike.

-However, at one time, the Tide appeared to be a disappointing project that was both over-budget and over-due.
-While much credit certainly should go to Hampton Roads Transit (HRT) and the new leadership that turned the Tide (pun intended) into a government success story, credit is also due to Hampton Roads’ cities – for cooperating.
+At one time, the Tide appeared to be a disappointing project that was both over-budget and over-due.
+While much credit certainly should go to Hampton Roads Transit (HRT) and the new leadership that turned the Tide (pun intended) into a government success story, credit is also due to Hampton Roads’ cities–for cooperating.

 Yet, the Tide should not be the last and only example of cooperation among neighboring cities.
 Rather, it should be the beginning.

 Regional cooperation, especially in regions like Hampton Roads and Northern Virginia, is not novel.
 But in today’s economic climate, it’s become increasingly important to innovation and progress.
 For instance, Virginia Beach, Norfolk, and Chesapeake announced this month that they are working with leaders from the region’s local businesses to find ways to save money through collaboration.